danjulio/gCore/lv_micropython/readme.md

 3. Change default SPI frequency from 40 MHz to 80 MHz.
 4. Add support for 16-bit pixels (RGB565).
 The driver automatically works when Micropython is built with either 32- or 16-bit pixels.
 The driver is faster when using 16-bit pixels since less data is transferred and the driver doesn't have to copy data for each update (see ```espidf.c```).

+Note: As of Dec 20, 2022, this driver has been incorporated in the official lv_micropython project.

 ### FT6x36 Driver
 The existing ```ft6x36.py``` may be used for the touchscreen but needs to be included in the build since it is currently not included by default.
 In addition it needs to be specially instantiated to configure it to the necessary 100 kHz I2C clock frequency (since gCore's EFM8 co-processor can't support 400 kHz I2C due to a bug).
 See below for instructions to both include it in the build and instance it.